baricadr/barique/docs/commands/file.rst

 **Options**::

+      --full               List full information for each file (size (in bytes), mtime, etc..)

       --missing            Only list files missing from the local path --max_depth INTEGER  Restrict to a max depth.
 Set to 0 for all files.
                            [default: 1]